daneb/improver/README.md

 > Transform your AI prompts using proven engineering techniques

+## ⚠️ Early Release - Run Locally Only

+**This is an early-stage project that runs perfectly on your local machine but cannot be distributed via traditional installers due to Apple Developer License requirements.**

+- 🏃‍♂️ **Works great locally** - Clone and run with `npm run dev`
+- 🚫 **No signed installer** - Apple's security policies require expensive developer licenses
+- 🔒 **Privacy-first** - Your prompts stay completely private on your machine
+- ⚡ **Flexible operation** - Switch between AI-powered analysis and rule-based processing

+---

 Improver is a macOS app that helps developers write better AI prompts.
 It analyzes your input, recommends appropriate techniques from industry leaders, and generates improved versions - all running privately on your machine.

 ![GitHub release](https://img.shields.io/github/v/release/daneb/improver)